 noise and no visible power lines.
 Eight beacons were tested

 Session #15 took place on December 14, 2012 in a large

 city park.
 We could hear a faint radio station when using an

 analog transceiver.
 The range of 34 transceivers (20

 different models) were tested.

 Many variables influence how close a transceiver must be before

 it detects a signal.
-The signal is strongest when the antennas of both transceivers are aligned.
-The ranges
+The signal is strongest when the antennas of

-but I have not published that data.)
+orientation, but I have not published that data.)